Negligence is the concept where people are held accountable for their actions. When someone fails...

-Employees are protected by law against any form of discrimination, whether in the treatment of employees or the grant of compensation at work.
-Under the Equal Pay Act or EPA, employees who are similarly situated or have the same or similar positions should get similar compensation.
-The law does not mean that all employees should be granted identical compensation and benefits as employers are given prerogative to provide for merit based compensation to their employees.
+Employees are protected by law against any form of discrimination, whether in the treatment of employees in the workplace or the granting of compensation at work.
+Under the Equal Pay Act or EPA, employees who are similarly situated or have similar positions should get similar compensation and benefits.
+The law does not mean that all employees should be granted identical compensation and benefits regardless of the type or amount of work they do as employers are given the prerogative to provide for merit-based compensation to their employees.

-These laws establish the rule on the rights of employees to receive fair compensation from their employers, which include the right to receive overtime pay, stock options, bonuses, life insurance, profit sharing, vacation and holiday pay, hotel accommodations, reimbursements for travel expenses, gasoline allowances and other benefits generally provided by employers to their employees at work.
+These laws establish the rule on the rights of employees to receive fair compensation and benefits from their employers.
+These fair compensations include the right to receive overtime pay, stock options, bonuses, life insurance, profit sharing, vacation and holiday pay, hotel accommodations, reimbursements for travel expenses, gasoline allowances, and other benefits generally provided by employers to their employees at work.

-EPA, however, does not promote tardiness among employees.
-The law does not mean that all employees should be granted the same benefits but provides that those who are equally situated or with the same position should be provided with the same or similar compensation based on their experience and skill set.
+Every employee in California has the right to equal pay or pay that is equivalent to his or her work or job description.
+There are existing laws that protect this right of employees, such as the Equal Pay Act or EPA, which mandates that employees should be given equal pay for identical or equivalent work done.
+The EPA, however, does not promote tardiness among employees.
+This law also does not mean that all employees should be granted the same benefits but instead states that those who are equally situated or with the same position should be provided with the same or similar compensation based on their experience, skill set, and efficiency.

 If you believe that you are being given less compensation despite your same position or even better skill sets than your co-workers, then you are a victim of Equal Pay Act discrimination.
 If this happens to you, make sure that you hire the best Equal Pay Act discrimination lawyers who can promptly give your assistance in claiming the maximum compensation you can get against your employer.

-Tell Tale Signs of EPA Discrimination
+Telltale Signs of EPA Discrimination

-Meals and rest breaks,
+- Meals and rest breaks

-Jury duty leaves,
+- Jury duty leaves

-Voting leaves and
+- Voting leaves